-Once all the documents necessary are submitted, your application will be reviewed which can take anywhere from weeks to months.
+Once all the documents necessary are submitted, your application will be reviewed, which can take anywhere from weeks to months.

 Once it has been reviewed, you will receive a simple "yes" or "no."

-The determination of “no” will not be followed by an explanation, so do not expect one.
+Unfortunately, such determination of "no" will not be followed by an explanation, so do not expect one.